sily-lily/My-Study-Guide/Auto Hotkey/README.md

 # Learning AHK Correctly 😏
-Do you want to stop being a stupid fuck?
+Do you want to stop being a stupid idiot?
 Yeah, me too.
 That's why I spent a long time writing out these guided notes so you don't have to!

 Stop reading complicated docs and start reading well formatted, well-put together docs!
 - If you just stop being lazy and genuinely lock in you can learn most of the language with a little practice in like an hour. 😉